zenml-io/mlstacks/azureml-minimal/README.md

 3. 🔐 Add your secret information like keys and passwords into the `values.tfvars.json` file which is not committed and only exists locally.

 4. 🚀 Deploy the recipe with this simple command.
+Once the recipe has been deployed, you can check out your available resources in the Azure Portal.

     ```shell
     zenml stack recipe deploy azureml-minimal